brice-v/brice-v.github.io/posts/2025-04-14-setting-up-a-linux-laptop-in-2025.md

 (Side note but I ironically have hit another wayland text issue since this with IntelliJ and a steam crash/hang that I just solved by installing from flatpak lol)

-I really think if you are hestiating using linux on your laptop, you should'nt.
-With Windows 10 going [EOL](https://support.microsoft.com/en-us/windows/windows-10-supports-ends-on-october-14-2025-2ca8b313-1946-43d3-b55c-2b95b107f281) this year, I know I'll be attempting an upgrade of my desktop to be full on linux but thats a story for another time.
+I really think if you are hesitating using linux on your laptop, you shouldn't.
+With Windows 10 going [EOL](https://support.microsoft.com/en-us/windows/windows-10-supports-ends-on-october-14-2025-2ca8b313-1946-43d3-b55c-2b95b107f281) this year, I know I'll be attempting an upgrade of my desktop to be full on linux but that's a story for another time.

 Thanks for reading!
-(This is my first real blog post so if it rambles its mostly from stream of conciousness.
+(This is my first real blog post so if it rambles its mostly from stream of consciousness.
 I'll get things better setup in the future but felt like the first step of writing for a blog is just getting something out there.
 Feel free to send a PR on my [GH](https://github.com/brice-v/brice-v.github.io) if you notice any typos and I'll correct them and re-push)